The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Symmetric pentadiagonal matrices

 \subsection{Complete Positivity}

 We now provide a construction similar to that for tridiagonal doubly stochastic matrices, to provide a sufficient condition for when a symmetric pentadiagonal doubly stochastic matrix $A$ is completely positive.
-Define the set $\{v_i\}_{i=-1}^n$ of $n+2$\, $n$-dimensional vectors where the $j$-th component of $v_i$, denoted $(v_i)_j$ (where $j=1, \dots, n$), is recursively defined by
+Define the set $\{v_i\}_{i=-1}^n$ of cardinality $n+2$, whose elements are $n$-dimensional vectors where the $j$-th component of $v_i$, denoted $(v_i)_j$ (where $j=1, \dots, n$), is recursively defined by

 with initial conditions $v_{-1}= ^T$ and $v_{0}= ^T$.
 This construction yields